nimrariaz/jquery-examples/README.md

-# jquery-examples
+# Jquery Examples
-This repo will contain examples, I have created using different jquery methods.
+This repo contains examples that I have created using different jquery methods.